rogerpadilla/nukak/README.md

 await confirmationService.confirmAction(data);
 ```

-## <a name="programmatic-transactions"></a> Programmatic Transactions
+## <a name="imperative-transactions"></a> Imperative Transactions

-`uql` supports both, _declarative_ and _programmatic_ transactions, with the former you can just describe the scope of your transactions, with the later you have more flexibility (hence more responsibility).
+`uql` supports both, _declarative_ and _imperative_ transactions, with the former you can just describe the scope of your transactions, with the later you have more flexibility (hence more responsibility).

-To use Programmatic Transactions:
+To use Imperative Transactions:

 1. obtain the `querier` object with `await getQuerier()`.
 2. open a `try/catch/finally` block.